hce/wallbox/README.md

 ![Charging session](wallbox-day.png) ![PV Hausverbrauch](power_house-day.png)

+(Scroll down for an explanation of the images)

 ## Important note

-The code that adjusts the charging power HAS RECEIVED LITTLE TESTING YET.
-The EV charger was installed a few days ago, and I'll probably make adjustments and fine tune the code over time.
-USE AT YOUR OWN RISK!!
+The code that adjusts the charging power HAS RECEIVED COMPARATIVELY LITTLE TESTING YET.

-Update: Today (Feb 22nd 2023) I was able to test the surplus charging algorithm and did identify a few issues which I fixed.
-More testing is going to happen soon, depending on how much the sun will shine (literally) :-)

-Mar 13 2023: Identified and solved an important race condition that interfered with the charging alrorithm.

-I now consider this code stable enough to be running unsupervised.
+After using it myself for a few weeks now and fixing a few critical bugs, I now consider this code base stable enough to be running unsupervised.
 I am still not making any guarantees, however (also do check the LICENSE file, please)

 ## What is it?